cloudsoft/brooklyn-terraform/README.md

 #### Using the Managed Resource effectors

-The Managed Resources entities (children of the `TerraformConfiguration`) have the default effectors for a Startable type entity, i.e. `start`, `stop` and `restart`.
+The Managed Resources entities (children of the `TerraformConfiguration`) have the default effectors for a `Startable` type entity, i.e. `start`, `stop` and `restart`.
-Currently (as of AMP 6.1), these effectors have no functionality for the Managed Resources and are reserved for future use.
-Invoking these effectors currently has no effect on the entity, which the effector is invoked for.
+Currently, these effectors have no functionality for the Managed Resources and are reserved for future use.
+Invoking any of these effectors will have no effect on the entity.

 #### Customizing Terraform Variables Values Using Brooklyn Configurations